Not necessarily. Our Nursing program is very selective and requires special enrollment procedures.

 Of course.
 You don’t have to pursue a degree to attend Fairmont State.

 Admission to Fairmont State as a special or nonmatriculant student is open to anyone who has completed fewer than 15 semester hours cumulative at any college or university.
 Admission as a special student is intended for students registering for occasional college courses with no degree objective.
-As a special or nonmatriculant student, you may complete a cumulative total of 15 hours college credit.
+As a special or nonmatriculant student, you may complete a cumulative total of 30 hours of college credit.

 If you are taking classes as a visiting or transient student from another college or university, you will be admitted as a nonmatriculant student.

-If you have already completed a baccalaureate degree from another school, you will be admitted as special or nonmatriculant student when we receive written certification of a degree from the granting institution.
+If you have already completed a baccalaureate degree from another school, you will be admitted as a special or nonmatriculant student when we receive written certification of a degree from the granting institution.

 If you are an outstanding high school student, you may enroll as a special student in the summer of your junior year or the fall of your senior year in high school.
 You can take up to 15 credits as a special student.
 Here are the requirements:

 You bet.
-As an entering freshman, you will receive Advanced Placement and/or credit if you received a score of three, four or five on one of the tests of the Advanced Placement Program of the College Entrance Examination Board.
+As an entering freshman, you will receive Advanced Placement and/or credit if you received a score of three, four, or five on one of the tests of the Advanced Placement Program of the College Entrance Examination Board.